-Belle II has been working on some newer projects, some of which shall be mentioned as follows.
+Additionally Belle II has been working on some newer projects as follows:

 Belle II has been improving certain language used in computing and physics.
 In general, we wish to avoid anything that might cause distress or feelings of exclusion to our collaborators.
 In particular, words with severe racial overtones are either already phased out or in the process of being phased out.

-Additionally, the Belle II eCafe project has just begun; an initiative in which junior researchers have a biweekly space to chat to peers and discuss issues with the diversity officers.
-Belle II has also implemented colour blind friendly screens in the experiment control room; analysts and users are encouraged to use colour blind friendly colours in plots and all plots in this conference note have used colour blind friendly colour schemes.
-Finally, a gender neutral accessible bathroom has been constructed by the Belle II control room.
+The Belle II eCafe project has just begun; an initiative in which junior researchers have a biweekly space to chat to peers and discuss issues with the diversity officers.

+Additionally Belle II has implemented colour blind friendly screens in the experiment control room.
+Analysts and users are encouraged to use colour blind friendly colours in plots and all plots in this conference note have used colour blind friendly colour schemes.

+Finally a gender neutral accessible bathroom has been constructed by the Belle II control room.

 We will continue to work within the collaboration, normalizing making things accessible, fostering an inclusive work environment and providing services that encourage diversity, equity and inclusion.
-We wish to hold ourselves accountable, and aim to provide regular updates on this work and on our statistics.
-Previous reports are available: EPS 2021 [4] with slides available at https://docs.belle2.org/record/2730, and ICHEP 2020 [1] with slides available at https://docs.belle2.org/record/2056.

 We thank the Belle II Secretariat, Belle II Collaborative Services, and the Belle II Speakers Committee for their invaluable assistance and for maintaining Belle II membership and conference statistics.

-^[1] Hannah Wakeling, Shanette Anne De Lamotte, Matthew Barrett, and Kay Kinoshita.
-Diversity and Inclusion Activities in the Belle II Collaboration.
-PoS, ICHEP2020:976, 2021.
+^[1] Belle II Diversity. https://belle2.jp/diversity/.
+Accessed: 28.02.2022.